 Agents are the ticket resolvers in Halo, and they can either be manually added or imported using an Excel spreadsheet or by using one of our integrations.

-If your organisation has multiple site locations, then its best to add them into the program.
+If your organisation has multiple site/office locations, then its best to add them into the program.
 If you are planning to import users through active directory then sites can be created as part of this process, otherwise you will need to create the sites manually or use the Excel importer.

 By default, there are 5 ticket areas: Incidents, Requests, Problems, Change Requests and Projects, these are used as different areas to manage the different ITIL ticket types.